- View jobs in a pipeline

 You can automatically group similar jobs together.
 If the job names are formatted in a certain way, they are collapsed into a single group in regular pipeline graphs (not the mini graphs).

-You can recognize when a pipeline has grouped jobs if you don’t see the retry or cancel button inside them.
-Hovering over them shows the number of grouped jobs.
+You can recognize when a pipeline has grouped jobs if you see a number next to a job name instead of the retry or cancel buttons.
+The number indicates the amount of grouped jobs.
+Hovering over them shows you if all jobs have passed or any has failed.
 Select to expand them.

 To create a group of jobs, in the .gitlab-ci.yml